-- 2 (3 oz) packs dried ramen noodles
+- Noodles - dried ramen noodles

 - hot sauce, to taste (optional)

-- Heat the sesame oil in a large pot over medium heat.
+- Prepare the soup base.
+Heat the sesame oil in a large pot over medium heat.
 Add the garlic and ginger and cook for a couple minutes until soft and fragrant.
 Stir in the soy sauce and mirin and cook for another minute.
 Add the stock and bring to a simmer.
 Simmer for 5 minutes.
 Add the mushrooms and simmer for another 10 minutes.

 - Serve.
 Divide the soup into 2 large bowls.
 Top with an egg, spinach, carrots and green onions.
 Sprinkle with sesame seeds (optional) and serve immediately.

 - Healthy Miso Ramen with Chicken